PastVu/docs/docs/contributing/docs.md

 ---
-title: Improve docs
+title: Improve Docs
 tags:
   - contributing
   - getting started
 ---

-# Contributing to Docs
+# Improve Docs

 We welcome contributions to this documentation.
 Our documentation is built using [Docusaurus](https://docusarus.io), a powerful open source documentation project written in JavaScript.
 All development and communication for this documentation resources takes place in this [GitHub repository](https://github.com/pastvu/docs).